 This maintenance section applies to vehicles with a gasoline engine.
-If your vehicle has a diesel engine, see the maintenance schedule section in the DURAMAX[®] Diesel manual.
+If the vehicle has a diesel engine and/or an Allison Transmission, see the maintenance schedule section in the DURAMAX® Diesel manual.

 Fluids and lubricants identified below by name, part number, or specification can be obtained from your dealer/retailer.